Licensing & Accreditation

 - providing ongoing support through aftercare services and a vibrant alumni community

 - dedication to providing proactive solutions to addiction through our community intervention and education programs

-The AARC facility now treats up to 32 individuals every year, with high levels of success.
+The AARC facility has treated over 630 adolescents and families, with high levels of success.
 Success for AARC means sobriety, reconnection with family and return to school or work.

 Program Research and Outcomes

 Research shows strong evidence that AARC's treatment model is an effective intervention that promotes abstinence from drugs and alcohol among a sizeable portion of addicted youth.